github/codeql/cpp/ql/test/README.md

 We are keen to have unit tests for all of our QL code.

 Every query in `cpp/ql/src` (outside of `cpp/ql/src/experimental`) should have a test in the corresponding subdirectory of `cpp/ql/test/query-tests`.
-At a minimum, each query test shall contain one case that should be detected by the query, and one related case that should not.
+At a minimum, each query test should contain one case that should be detected by the query, and one related case that should not.

 For example a simple test for the "Memory is never freed" (`cpp/memory-never-freed`) query might contain the following cases:
 ```